victorvalentee/mlops_workflow/README.md

 ## The Workflow
 The workflow is divided in three parts:
 1. `training/model_building.py`, responsible for data ingestion, model buiding and model persistence.
+	- You can check out the Jupyter Notebook for the model building part on this project's `notebook` folder.
 2. `api/app.py`, responsible for loading and setting up the API in which the model will be served.
 3. `start.sh`, a shell script responsible for setting up the container environment and orchestrating the workflow.